Penkridge: Location

 Penkridge is in the district of South Staffordshire in the county of Staffordshire.
 It is between Stafford, 5 miles (8 km) to the north and Wolverhampton, 10 mi south, and lies mostly on the east bank of the River Penk.

 The development of Penkridge has been closely linked to its relationship to major routes.
 The village of Penkridge lies on the medieval route between the county towns of Stafford and Worcester, which also passed through Wolverhampton.
 The Penkridge section became part of the major stagecoach routes linking London and Birmingham with Manchester and Liverpool and is now subsumed into the A449 road.
 Just to the south, at Gailey, this route crosses the historically still more important Watling Street, now the A5 road, which linked London to Chester, Wales, and ultimately Ireland.
 The village was also bisected by the Staffordshire and Worcestershire Canal from 1770.
 Today Penkridge is grazed on its eastern side by the M6 motorway, the main route between London and the north-west of England and Glasgow.

-Climate

-Penkridge has an oceanic climate (Köppen: Cfb).